thefloppydriver/pc2drc/README.md

  # TODO: (in order of importance)
    ~~todo: add todo~~

+   todo (info): Add device compatibility list.

-   todo (reminder): dump drc_fw.bin from WiiU filesystem (/sys) and do a string search of "WiiU_" to find out how the Gamepad finds the WiiU in pairing mode
+   todo (reminder): dump drc\_fw.bin from WiiU filesystem (/sys) and do a string search of "WiiU\_" to find out how the Gamepad finds the WiiU in pairing mode

    todo (reminder): compare h264 output of drc-cap to dump.h264 from h264-encoder.cpp (libdrc-thefloppydriver)